ramyardaneshgar/THM-Writeup-ThreatIntelligence/README.md

 elastalert --start 2023-02-16T00:00:00 --verbose 2>&1 | tee output.txt
 ```

 ElastAlert monitored logs for real-time matches and generated actionable alerts.
 The output was stored in `output.txt` for further analysis.
-This automated approach ensured rapid detection and response to suspicious activity.
+This automated approach ensured faster detection and response to suspicious activity.

 ---

 ### Verification and Continuous Improvement

-The SOC team used Kibana queries to confirm the efficacy of implemented measures.
+I used Kibana queries to confirm the efficacy of implemented measures.
 For sinkholed domains, queries like the following validated traffic redirection:

 ```kql
 dns.answers.data: "0.0.0.0"
 ```

-Regular updates to IOC lists and Sigma rules were emphasized to maintain the relevance of detection mechanisms.
+Regular updates to IOC lists and Sigma rules help to maintain the relevance of detection mechanisms.
 Continuous tuning and validation ensured the SOC remained adaptive to evolving threats.

 ---